Stop the Train! Magnetic Brakes for a Maglev Train

 Figure 2.
 Magnetic strips attached to the wooden block.

-- Cut one of the long sides off your cardboard box.
+- Cut a piece of wood or cardboard at least 24" long by 3" wide.
 This will serve as the base for your train track.

-- Using one of the long plastic angle pieces as a straightedge, draw five lines lengthwise on the piece of cardboard as shown in Figure 3.
+- Using one of the long plastic angle pieces as a straightedge, draw five lines lengthwise on your base as shown in Figure 3.

-- Draw a center line down the middle of the cardboard.
+- Draw a center line down the middle of the base.

 - Draw one line 5 mm to each side of the centerline.